bharadwaj-narayanam/IPL-data-analysis/README.md

 For this, we have selected some factors which we thought would might essentially affect the cahnce of victory, they are as follows:

---Toss winning
+- Toss winning
---Extra runs given
+- Extra runs given
---Effect of a particular player’s performance
+- Effect of a particular player’s performance
 --No.of Boundaries
 --Average Run Rate
 --Batting first